Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

   - Runtime (= STF)

 - Cumulus act as a wrapper around a those two parts to make them adapt to the polkadot protocol.

----v

-- Enables runtime validation
-- Makes the parachain  to communicate with the relay chain

-Notes:

-In the next sections those parts will be deeply covered
+- It not only abstract the complexity around the creation of the PVF and the PoV but also continuously interact with the relay chain to continue producing block with the pooled security

 ---

-## How Cumulus Enables Runtime Validation
+## Cumulus Enables Runtime Validation

 ---